matrix-org/matrix-hookshot/docs/setup/webhooks.md

 Hookshot handles HTTP requests with a method of `GET`, `POST` or `PUT`.

 If the request is a `GET` request, the query parameters are assumed to be the body.
-Otherwise, the body of the request should be a JSON payload.
+Otherwise, the body of the request should be a supported payload.

 If the body contains a `text` key, then that key will be used as a message body in Matrix (aka `body`).
 This text will be automatically converted from Markdown to HTML (unless a `html` key is provided.).